collective-soundworks/soundworks-plugin-position/README.md

 const { x, y } = this.position.getPosition();
 ```

 In some situation, you might want to set the position programmatically, for example to assign a position to people and asking them to go to the given place.
-Using this possibility as shown below will therefore bypass the default screen, the visual feedback or information will therefore be the responsibility of the developer.
+Using this possibility as shown below will therefore bypass the default screen, the visual feedback (or any other informative process) will therefore be the responsibility of the developer / designer / artist (note that similar result may be achieved using [`@soundworks/plugin-checkin`](https://github.com/collective-soundworks/soundworks-plugin-checkin))

 ```js
 class MyExperience extends Experience {